 HOW TO FILE YOUR TAXES

 2. Collect your tax receipts and immigration documents

 3. Go to the Ufile website, click 'Start your return online for free' and create an account for the Ufile program.
 Ufile allows you to submit your return online for free.

 Get help to file your tax return

-There are also a number of FREE Income Tax Clinics throughout the city, through CRA's Community Volunteer Income Tax Program (CVITP).
+There are also a number of other FREE Income Tax Clinics throughout the city, through CRA's Community Volunteer Income Tax Program (CVITP).
 The CVITP is a collaboration between the Canada Revenue Agency (CRA) and community organizations.
 The organizations host tax preparation clinics and arrange for volunteers to prepare income tax and benefit returns for eligible individuals who have a modest income and a simple tax situation.

 Frequently Asked Questions (FAQ)

 As an international student, am I considered a resident for tax filing purposes?
 How do I determine my residency status for income tax purposes?

 Your Canadian immigration/residency status DOES NOT determine your residency status for income tax purposes.
 You must know your residency status for income tax purposes in order to submit the correct tax forms.
 To determine your residency status, complete the Determination of Residency Status (Entering Canada) NR74 Form well before the tax deadline and send it to the International Tax Services Office in Ottawa.
 You will receive a letter informing you of your status.
 Keep the letter and include a copy with your tax return.